-Learning to row takes many different paths for different people.
+Learning to row has different paths for different people.
 Some members come to the club with plenty of experience, some with none.
 We try and adapt the pace to fit the needs of the individual, but the general path is the same for all.

-If you’re just curious about rowing, and have never rowed before, you might want to start with a ‘Rowing Experience’ – this is an opportunity to go out with an experienced rower as a passenger in a double.
-Along the way you’ll switch out and get to try rowing yourself.
-It’s a fun, simple introduction to the boats.
+If you’re just curious about rowing, and have never rowed before, you might want to just go out with an experienced rower as a passenger.
+Make friends with a rower and ask them if they’ll take you along.
+Along the way you can switch out and try rowing yourself.
+It’s a fun, simple way to get a feel for the boats.

 To start rowing by yourself, you’ll need to go through an orientation to become familiar with the procedures and use of the craft.
 The orientation lasts 2-3 hours and you’ll learn how to launch, row, and return our boats.
-Most orientations are done in a wooden single, although if you have previous sculling experience, you may request to do your orientation in one of our Coastal boats.
+Orientations are typically done in a wooden whitehall, although if you have previous sculling experience, you may request to do your orientation in one of our coastal boats.

 The best way to build experience is with others.
-Once you’re confident rowing in the cove, you may join other certified members under their supervision on rows outside of the cove.
+Once you’re confident handling your boat, you may join other certified members for outings outside of the cove.
 You are also encouraged to participate in club swims as a pilot escort – there is no better way to become involved in club activities, get experience on the bay and and meet other members.

-At this stage, you may also go out in doubles with other certified rowers, or join practice in our four-person quad or six-person barge.
+Once you’re feeling comfortable behind the oars, you may also go out in doubles with other certified rowers, or join a practice in our four-person quad or six-person barge.
 Keep an eye on our WhatsApp group and the Rowing Calendar for opportunities.